CFIQ: Leafs Lunch

 Jeff Marek was offered a position with Sirius Satellite Radio and CBC's Hockey Night in Canada to host a new show.
 On September 7, 2007 Marek announced that he was leaving Leafs Lunch on AM 640 Toronto Radio to pursue a new route in radio broadcasting on the Hockey Night in Canada radio show on Sirius Satellite Radio Channel 122.
 Brian Duff from the NHL Network was the program's host for a period of time until he was replaced by TSN Hockey Insider Darren Dreger.
 On July 5, 2010, Leafs Lunch was canceled.
-Leafs Lunch returned to Talk Radio AM640's Saturday and Sunday lineups, filling the noon - 1pm timeslot until spring of 2011, when it was cancelled.
+Leafs Lunch returned to Talk Radio AM640's Saturday and Sunday lineups, filling the noon-1p.m. timeslot until spring of 2011, when it was cancelled.

 Tina Trigiani

-Trigiani's show aired weekdays between 1pm and 2pm, this show generally covered lighter news and popular interest topics.
+Trigiani's show aired weekdays between 1-2p.m., this show generally covered lighter news and popular interest topics.
 Like the Stafford Show, a main topic was introduced and then Tina took input from listeners via e-mail and phone calls.
 Adding occasional colour to the show was added by Trigiani's call screener, Ryan Bonnar and technical producer Patrick Malkin.
 AM640 Host Jeff McArthur's show absorbed the hour in the summer of 2014.

 Bill Carroll

-Aired weekdays from 4pm - 7pm.
+Aired weekdays from 4-7p.m.
 Bill Carroll hosted the afternoon drive slot along with commentary from news anchor Sandy Salerno and producer Chris Chreston until early 2016.
 The opening segment of each show was known as "Carroll on the News" in which Salerno, Chreston and Carroll discussed the day's major news stories.
 This portion of the show was taped earlier in the day due to a conflict with Carroll's show on KFI 640 in Los Angeles.
 Carroll resigned from his position in Los Angeles, but soon after left AM640 in early 2016 for 580 CFRA in Ottawa.